justingarrick/sql-packaging-plugin/README.md

 Why?
 Shouldn't .sql files go in SCM?
 =
 Yes, a .sql file would normally be stored in SCM.
 However, in some cases, it's nice to treat them as versioned binaries.
-For example, when building an installer, instead of doing nested checkouts or some other wizardry, you may want to pull down mypatch-2.0.0.sql as a meven dependency for inclusion in your installer.
+For example, you might have a build which programattically aggregates a number of smaller .sql files (fix-1.sql, fix-2.sql, fix-3.sql) into a single .sql file (productpatch-2.0.0.sql).
+In this case, the aggregate is never edited, but is a build artifact.
+As such, it is handy to treat it as a versioned binary so that you can add it as a Maven &lt;dependency&gt;, and, for example, package it into an installer using the maven-assembly-plugin.

 Building the Plugin
 =